dtaht/blog-cerowrt/content/post/ecn_rant.md

 Reality) These are extraordinarily hot markets, and I hope the demands of these make ecn-enabled fq and aqm techniques like fq_codel on the routers and clients - ubiquitous.

+There hasn't been enough work on Trust.
+I think the "earlier signal than drop" idea makes for gaming ECN to be a non-starter.

 Maybe Stuart's been right to push for full ECN support in the AQM deployment, that aiming for the perfect will work better than merely